2023 cybercrime law in Jordan: Background

 In July 2023, the Jordanian Government proposed a cybercrime bill that criminalises online speech deemed to “expose public morals” (Article 14), “stir up strife” (Article 17), “insult religion” (Article 17), constitute “character assassination” (Article 16), “calls for or justification of violence” (Article 17), "false news" (Article 15), defamation (Article 20), or hate speech (Article 17).
 The draft consisted of 41 articles and was meant to replace the previous Cybercrime Law No. 27 of 2015.
 By the end of the month, the lower house of Parliament and Senate passed the law with a few amendments and on August 12, 2023, it was ratified by the King.

 The swift passage of the law did not allow for a public debate to take place regarding the law and its provisions and neither allowed for a dialogue with political parties or civil society organisations.
 In 2017, the government proposed amendments to the Cybercrime Law No. 27 of 2015 and received widespread criticism forcing it to withdraw the amendments.

 In the context of multiple prosecutions of critical writers and journalists, such as the Jordanian satirist Ahmad Hasan Al Zoubi, this law was enacted.
 However, according to Prime Minister, Bisher Al Khasawneh, the law's enactment was necessary to combat online crimes that violated people's privacy and caused societal friction.

 Noteworthy to mention, Jordan has been previously criticized for its restrictive laws and public policies.
 According to Freedom House's recent evaluation of political rights and civil liberties, Jordan is a "non-free" country.
 Reporters Without Borders also indicated that Jordan fell 26 places (from 120th to 146th) in their 2023 World Press Freedom Index.
 Around 300 websites, social media platforms, and applications were already banned across the country.
-Not to mention, the social media platform TikTok was also banned in December 2022.
+The social media platform TikTok was also banned in December 2022.